-Model Election Rules - means the Model Election Rules as published from time to time by NHS Providers.
+Model Election Rules - means the Model Election Rules 2014 published by the Foundation Trust Network, or any subsequent version or successor arrangements.

 NHSE - means NHS England which was originally established as the NHS Commissioning Board under section 1H of the NHSA and renamed NHS England under section 1 of the 2022 Act.